-30+ Truly Easy Dinner Recipes (And What to Serve With Them)
+34 Truly Easy Dinner Recipes

 Inside: An ever-growing collection of actually easy dinner recipes for those days where you just can’t …but you have to.
+Save this list for a lazy day when even hunting down a recipe for dinner feels like too much.
+Next to each, I’ve written some ideas of what to serve as sides.

 What makes a dinner easy, really?
 It’s not the time it takes… a slow cooker recipe could be 8 hours of cooking but still be easy.
 It’s also not the amount of ingredients.
 Opening 7 cans instead of 3 is no big deal.